SecurePay Overall Rating

 Since Calpian owns SecurePay, the company essentially “double dips” by first charging the transaction fees for the Calpian merchant account.
 Then SecurePay tacks on an additional 0.25% for “Qualified” transactions or 1% for “Mid-Qualified” and “Non-Qualified” transactions (the most common type of transactions), plus an additional $0.25 per transaction.
 This means that merchants processing with Calpian Commerce through the SecurePay payment gateways could be paying upwards of 4%-5% per transaction, which is extremely high.
 It’s unclear if the additional monthly fees are a combination of Pipeline Data’s and SecurePay’s fees, or if merchants will experience different monthly fees from both companies.

-Based on merchant reports, SecurePay may also charge an Early Termination Fee (ETF) in excess of $400 for canceling service before the expiration of the service agreement.
+Based on merchant reports, SecurePay may also charge an Early Termination Fee (ETF) in excess of $400 for cancelling service before the expiration of the service agreement.
 As of this review, the length of the standard service agreement is unclear, and it’s not apparent whether the ETF is charged by SecurePay or the merchant account provider.
 Merchants are advised to thoroughly read all agreements before signing.

-SecurePay has a fair-to-moderate amount of complaints for its size and time in business.
+SecurePay has a moderate amount of complaints for its size and time in business.
 Most of the complaints also name its parent and sister companies, such as Pipeline Data, Cynergy Data, and Charge.com.
 The common themes in many of the complaints are reports of surprise/undisclosed fees, holding of funds without notice, and receiving poor customer service.
 When researching SecurePay complaints, merchants should be sure to search for both “SecurePay” and “Secure Pay.”

-As of this review, the Better Business Bureau (BBB) is reporting a “B” rating for SecurePay and stating that the company has not received BBB accreditation.
+As of this review, the Better Business Bureau (BBB) is reporting no rating for SecurePay and stating that the company has not received BBB accreditation.
 It’s important to note that complaints about SecurePay may end up on the BBB profiles of Calpian Commerce, Pipeline Data, or Cynergy Data in error since they appear to be the parent companies of SecurePay.

 SecurePay appears to be primarily a payment gateway used by Calpian Commerce and its affiliates.
 The reviews of the service are mixed; however, the reviews of its parent company are poor.
 Merchants would be wise to read and understand all service agreements before signing.